 - a.
-Learning experiences offered by a postsecondary institution, business entity or professional industry training entity may include credit bearing courses, certifications, non-credit bearing classes, workshops and planned experiential learning events. - b.
-The review of credentials is done on an individualized basis by the academic dean and program faculty who will determine applicability to program requirements. - c.
-Guidelines established by the American Council on Education (ACE) assist the College in PLA; ACE is an organization that works with companies and labor unions to evaluate internal training courses for college credit".
-There is no fee for credit for sponsored learning.
+Learning experiences offered by a postsecondary institution, business entity or professional industry training entity may include credit bearing courses, certifications, non-credit bearing classes, workshops and planned experiential learning events. - The review of credentials is done on an individualized basis by the academic dean and program faculty who will determine applicability to program requirements. - c.
+Guidelines established by the American Council on Education (ACE) assist the College in PLA; ACE is an organization that works with companies and labor unions to evaluate internal training courses for college credit". - d.
+There is no fee for credit for sponsored learning. - e.
+These courses are not computer in the students GPA.